 Pure red-cell aplasia is a rare syndrome that can be inherited (see Blackfan-Diamond syndrome) or secondarily acquired.
 Unlike most of the other forms of aplastic anemia, the chronic form of pure red-cell aplasia does not involve pancytopenia.
 Only the number of the erythroblasts is markedly reduced.
 It is thus an isolated aplasia of erythropoiesis.

 Since in many cases, the causative factor cannot be determined, most cases are classified as idiopathic.
-But it can also develop within the scope of an autoimmune disease like systemic lupus erythematosus (SLE).
+But it can also develop within the scope of an autoimmune disease such as systemic lupus erythematosus (SLE).

 Acute Transient Form of Pure Red-Cell Aplasia

 The acute transient form of pure red-cell aplasia refers to a temporary aplastic impairment of erythropoiesis that is usually caused by parvoviruses or certain drugs.

 Drug-Induced Aplastic Anemia

-A series of cytotoxic medications is known for increasing the risk of developing aplastic anemia.
-Here, an important distinction is to be made: antimetabolites such as methothrexate and mitotic inhibitors like daunorubicin both provoke only a temporary aplasia, while alkylating agents like busulfan cause chronic aplasia.
+A series of cytotoxic medications is known to increase the risk of developing aplastic anemia.
+Here, an important distinction should be made: antimetabolites such as methotrexate and mitotic inhibitors like daunorubicin both only provoke temporary aplasia, while alkylating agents like busulfan cause chronic aplasia.

-But also non-cytotoxic medications such as chloramphenicol or gold can cause an aplastic anemia.
-Since the incidence with chloramphenicol is very high, this drug should only be given in very severe cases after all other medication has failed.
+Furthermore, non-cytotoxic medications such as chloramphenicol or gold can cause an aplastic anemia.
+Since the incidence with chloramphenicol is very high, this drug should only be given for very severe cases after all other medication has failed.

-Medication that can produce damage to the bone marrow includes the following:
+Medication that can cause damage to the bone marrow includes the following:

 - Cytostatic agents

 - Gold preparations

 Chemical substances that are known to cause damage to bone marrow include benzene, hair dye products, and insecticides.

 Bone marrow failure can also occur as a consequence of radiation therapy.
-Therefore, when there is a suspicion of bone marrow failure, the medical history should take account of previous radiological examinations.
+Therefore, when there is suspicion of bone marrow failure, the medical history should take into account previous radiological examinations.

 The viruses which are proven to have an influence on the development of aplastic anemia are: